Evernote/evernote-sdk-android/README.md

 The Activity that completes the OAuth authentication automatically determines if the User is on the Evernote service or the Yinxiang service and configures the end points automatically.

-### Complete authentication in `onActivityResult`
+#### Complete authentication

-You can check whether authentication was successful by watching for the result in your `Activity`.
-If you use a `FragmentActivity`, then you should implement the `EvernoteLoginFragment.ResultCallback` interface.
+If you use a `FragmentActivity`, you should implement the `EvernoteLoginFragment.ResultCallback` interface.

 ```java